 You’re likely familiar with the chlorine-like smell after a storm.
 However, if you notice the smell during the storm while the downpour is still intense, there’s a likelihood that lightning is going to strike.

 How can you protect your property against lightning?

 According to the National Lightning Safety Institute, one in every 200 houses will get hit by lightning every year.
 If your property is in a thunderstorm-prone area such as South Florida, you’ll have to take the necessary steps to safeguard it from a lightning strike.

-As a full-service property management company, we’ve been helping property owners (particularly out-of-state owners) protect their real estate assets with these tried and tested tips for over fifteen years.
+As a full-service luxury property management company, we’ve been helping property owners (particularly out-of-state owners) protect their real estate assets with these tried and tested tips for over fifteen years.
 Apply these tips to your own property to keep your family safe from the risks of a lightning strike:

 #1 Install a lightning rod

 In case your house does get hit by lightning, you’ll want to be able to mitigate the damage.
 The best way to do that is by installing a lightning rod.
 This “redirects” the lightning so that it doesn’t strike your house’s structure, but instead, the rod.
 When the rob absorbs the electricity, it then releases it into the ground in a way that doesn’t damage the home.

 Be prepared to spend anywhere between $1,500 to $2,000 to install a lightning rod.
 However, you can get this done at a more competitive rate by enlisting the services of a palm springs property management company that has ties with vetted vendors.

 #2 Have a fire extinguisher at the ready

 Remember that lightning bolts can reach temperatures of about 50,000 degrees Fahrenheit (that’s five times hotter than the sun).
 With that said, a lightning strike will likely set your house on fire.
 It’s extremely important to have a fire extinguisher in the event of a fire and to contact the fire department immediately.